-IEDC 7-24 DE IFRS 7:21, B5 Paragraph 21 requires disclosure of the measurement basis (or bases) used in preparing the financial statements and the other accounting policies used that are relevant to an understanding of the financial statements.
-For financial instruments, such disclosure may include: (a) for financial liabilities designated as at fair value through profit or loss: (i) the nature of the financial liabilities the entity has designated as at fair value through profit or loss; (ii) the criteria for so designating such financial liabilities on initial recognition; and (iii) how the entity has satisfied the conditions in paragraph 4.2.2 of IFRS 9 for such designation. (aa)for financial assets designated as measured at fair value through profit or loss: (i) the nature of the financial assets the entity has designated as measured at fair value through profit or loss; and (ii) how the entity has satisfied the criteria in paragraph 4.1.5 of IFRS 9 for such designation. (b) [deleted] (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 3.1.2 of IFRS 9).
+IFRS 7:21, B5 Paragraph 21 requires disclosure of material accounting policy information, which is expected to include information about the measurement basis (or bases) for financial instruments used in preparing the financial statements.
+For financial instruments, such disclosure may include: (a) for financial liabilities designated as at fair value through profit or loss: (i) the nature of the financial liabilities the entity has designated as at fair value through profit or loss; (ii) the criteria for so designating such financial liabilities on initial recognition; and (iii) how the entity has satisfied the conditions in paragraph 4.2.2 of IFRS 9 for such designation. (aa)for financial assets designated as measured at fair value through profit or loss: (i) the nature of the financial assets the entity has designated as measured at fair value through profit or loss; and (ii) how the entity has satisfied the criteria in paragraph 4.1.5 of IFRS 9 for such designation. (b) [deleted] (c) whether regular way purchases and sales of financial assets are accounted for at trade date or at settlement date (see paragraph 3.1.2 of IFRS 9). (d) [deleted] (e) how net gains or net losses on each category of financial instruments are determined (see paragraph 20(a)), for example, whether the net gains or net losses on items at fair value through profit or loss include interest or dividend income.
 FRS 101:8(d) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(d) not to disclose information required in accordance with IFRS 7 (subject to the BDO comment below in relation to the accounting policy).
 This exemption is only allowed if equivalent disclosures are provided within the consolidated accounts in which the entity is consolidated.
 BDO comment FRS 101 allows for a complete exemption from IFRS 7 disclosure requirements for a non-financial institution (subject to certain Companies Act disclosures).
-However, an entity will still have to include an accounting policy in accordance with IAS 1:117 to IAS 1:121 and disclose any significant judgements and estimates made in the application of the accounting policy in accordance with IAS 1:122 and IAS 1:125.
+However, an entity will still have to include material accounting policy information in accordance with IAS 1:117 to IAS 1:121 and disclose any significant judgements and estimates made in the application of the accounting policy in accordance with IAS 1:122 and IAS 1:125.
 As a result, additional narrative may still be required in order to 'assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position' (IAS 1:119).

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)